This article originally appeared on VICE Australia.

 Simon-Albert: Not Tinder.
 On another app called Hinge.

-Okay classy.
-And Kirsty, do you like Simon’s shoes?
+Kirsty, do you like Simon’s shoes?

 Kirsty: I actually noticed you were wearing New Balance shoes so I was into that.